 Domestic or sexual abuse

 The Solace Women’s Aid Irish and Irish Traveller Project provides free, confidential and specialist support for women and girls of Irish descent in London, over the phone and in person.
-They and also run workshops to raise awareness about domestic and sexual abuse for Irish and Irish Traveller women and young people.
+They also run workshops to raise awareness about domestic and sexual abuse for Irish and Irish Traveller women and young people.

 For more information, view the Solace Women’s Aid leaflet (PDF, 911.67 KB) or call 0808 802 5565.